Thanksgiving Break Caving Camp at The Cave at CityROCK Climbing Center

-Camryn and Mara learn rappelling and ascending in the 40′ pit entrance of our CaveSim system at CityROCK.
-Photo: Dave Jackson.
+Ellen learns to rappel using a rack in the 40′ pit entrance of CaveSim at CityROCK.
+Photo: Dave Jackson

 This completely free event was made possible by our generous sponsors Barb Bentzin and Bob Montgomery.
 Hundreds of Scouts and their families explored CaveSim and did our many other activities.